Job Announcement$2,500 Sign-On Bonus*

 - Ability to maintain effective working relationships with co-workers, public and private

 - organizations, community groups, and the general public;

 - Ability to communicate effectively, both orally and in writing;

 - Ability to maintain records and prepare reports.

 Graduation from an accredited college or university with a bachelor's degree in psychology, social work, nursing, counseling or a related field, plus one year of clinical experience or bachelor’s degree and a valid Qualified Mental Health Professional (QMHP) certification plus one year of clinical experience.
 CERTIFICATES AND LICENSES REQUIRED:

 NECESSARY SPECIAL REQUIREMENTS:

-- Licensed or license-eligible to practice in the Commonwealth of Virginia in one of the following:
+- Licensed to practice or registered to begin clinical supervision for licensure in the Commonwealth of Virginia in one of the following:

 - Licensed Clinical Social Worker,